-Hopefully, if I have done my job properly, it should be clear now how carrier oils can help.
+Hopefully, if I have done my job correctly, it should be clear now how carrier oils can help.

-When the lipids are now exposed, they crack, so there is this continual cycle of skin breakage.
-The barrier crumbles and so the barrier is even more compromised so it is then constantly open to allergens and infections.
+When the lipids are exposed, they crack, so there is this continual cycle of skin breakage.
+The barrier crumbles and is even more compromised, so it is constantly open to allergens and infections.

-If we go back to the original idea of the building, with its bricks, we are back to the mortar that holds the bricks together, being made of lipids.
-These have now dried out so by using the oils we refer to as carrier oils in aromatherapy, we can replace this lipid barrier.
-The correct name for carrier oils is fixed oils (actually in truth, not all carriers are fixed oils, but it serves for this purpose) and these are lipids too.
+If we go back to the original idea of the building, with its bricks, we are back to the mortar that holds the bricks together, made of lipids.
+These have now dried out, so we can replace this lipid barrier by using the oils we refer to as carrier oils in aromatherapy.
+The correct name for carrier oils is fixed oils (in truth, not all carriers are fixed oils, but it serves this purpose), and these are lipids too.

-One last tip though, because nothing is ever straightforward in aromatherapy!
-If you put too much carrier oil onto your skin, too regularly, the sensors start to think they are making too much sebum and so stop producing the one last thing keeping the skin supple.
+One last tip, though, because nothing is ever straightforward in aromatherapy!
+If you put too much carrier oil onto your skin too regularly, the sensors start to think they are making too much sebum and so stop producing the one last thing keeping the skin supple.
 The way around that is to use jojoba.
-Jojoba isn’t strictly speaking an oil, it is a wax, so that is less likely to happen and has the added benefit of having a similar ph to the skin too.
+Jojoba isn’t strictly speaking an oil; it is a wax, so that is less likely to happen and has the added benefit of having a similar ph to the skin.

-For the best success, mainly use a moisturizer, but simply use a carrier oil as a means to lock in moisture, once daily, ideally after a soothing bath.
+For the best success, mainly use a moisturizer, but simply use a carrier oil to lock in moisture, once daily, ideally after a soothing bath.

 Method of Use: Use up to five times daily, or as and when required.
-Incidentally, remember that essential oils absorb through the skin and into the bloodstream.
-If you have eczema all over your body, just choose a couple of the worst parts and the cream will start to do the job on the entire system.
-There is no need to smother it all over your body unless you want to of course!
+Incidentally, remember that essential oils absorb through the skin and bloodstream.
+If you have eczema all over your body, just choose a couple of the worst parts, and the cream will start to do the job on the entire system.
+There is no need to smother it all over your body unless you want to!